indix/css-optimum-selector/README.md

 * Why Option ?

   You can pass various options to the class so that your manipulation is reduced !!
 Is this mandatory ?
 No. You can skip this and use the class directly if you dont have any interest.
-But wait, this will really save ur time if you want any filter operations to carry out on DOM element's tag, id, class or any attributes.
+But wait, this will really save your time if you want any filter operations to be carried out on DOM element's tag, id, class or any attributes.

   You can also assign priority for attributes and tag.
 So is that all option does ?
 Haha no !
 You can set root element and also set the relative-depth for multi-selector.